programming-club-knit/cp-handbook/_posts/2024-04-13-09-B-Linear_Search.md

 title: Linear Search
 ---

-# Introduction to Linear Search :
+# Introduction to Linear Search:

 Linear Search is a searching algorithm that starts at one end and goes through each element of a list until the desired element is found.
 Otherwise, the search continues until the end of the dataset.
 It is also known as sequential search.